Janet Lim-Napoles

-Janet Lim-Napoles (born Janet Luy Lim; January 15, 1964) is a Filipina businesswoman who is believed to have masterminded the Priority Development Assistance Fund (PDAF) Scam.
+Janet Lim-Napoles (born Janet Luy Lim; January 15, 1964) is a Filipino businesswoman who is believed to have masterminded the Priority Development Assistance Fund (PDAF) Scam.
 She was convicted of plunder for her involvement in the PDAF Scam and is facing charges for alleged involvement in the misuse of the Malampaya fund for disaster response operations.

 Early life

 Janet Luy Lim was born in Malabon, then a municipality of Rizal.
 She is the fourth of five children of a Chinese Filipino couple: Johnny Co Lim (born Lim King Sing) and Magdalena "Nelly" Lim Luy.

 The family lived in Binondo, Manila until December 1970, when Johnny Co Lim died, and Luy returned with her children to her hometown of Maluso, Basilan.
 Napoles, who was six at the time, studied at the Maluso Central Elementary School, and completed her secondary education at a local Claretian school.
 The family ran the Luys' sari-sari store, and delivered drinks to workers at the local port.
 However, some residents of Maluso have claimed that the Luys were a rich family, owning a fish drying business and plots of land.
 As the security situation in Basilan began to deteriorate, and the family received threats of extortion, the Lim family moved back to Manila.

 Napoles reportedly met her husband, Jaime G. Napoles, on board a ferry which traversed between Mindanao and Visayas.
 They married in April 1982, when she was 18.
 In Manila, the couple lived in Fort Bonifacio, where the young Napoles ran a carinderia.